ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/dialog_add_file_browser/README.md

 Adding File Browser to Dialog
 =============================

-CKEditor can be easily integrated with your own file browser.
+CKEditor can be easily integrated with your own file browser thanks to the [File Browser](http://ckeditor.com/addon/filebrowser) plugin which is included in every preset by default.

 To connect a file browser that is already compatible with CKEditor (like [CKFinder](http://ckfinder.com)), follow the [File Browser (Uploader)](#!/guide/dev_file_browse_upload)